-Although these steps should be taken by every individual, employers can still take steps to protect the health of their workforce and business by:
+Although these steps should be taken by every individual, you can still take steps to protect the health of your workforce and business by:

 - Keeping people in your workplace up-to-date on your local COVID-19 Community Level.
 You can find the level for your county on the DHS COVID Data webpage.

 - Making your own masking and hand-washing policies that protect employees, customers, or clients.

 - Encouraging workers to prioritize their health by staying home when sick.